Searching for details:

-Sometimes in mid-August, CIA reported to the president that "something new and different" had been happening with Soviet supplies to Cuba.
+Sometimes in mid-August, the CIA reported to the US president that "something new and different" had been happening with Soviet supplies to Cuba.
 A number of Soviet "specialists" on the island was estimated at 5,000 and some military-related construction was detected.
-New anti-aircraft sites appeared on photos taken by a U-2 spy plane during the overflight of the island on August 29.
+New anti-aircraft sites appeared on photos taken by a U-2 spy plane during an overflight of the island on August 29.
 Surveillance flights increased two-fold during September and the first half of October revealing more construction, but no ballistic missiles.
 Sources on the ground in Cuba reported the presence of ballistic missiles, however they had been wrong before and thus could not be considered reliable.
-Still, this data apparently led to increased attention to the area in the West of the country.
+Still, this data apparently led to increased attention to the area in the west of the country.
 (34)

 Kennedy ended up between the rock and a hard place.
 Not only he was cunningly deceived by Khrushchev, but also had to defend himself from numerous "I told you so" critics in the US, whom he previously tried to persuade that there were no offensive weapons in Cuba.
 (592)

 On October 17, Defense Secretary McNamara proposed a naval blockade of Cuba, against the advise of many high-ranking officers, who demanded an immediate military action.